digitalpenguin/fredcropper/core/components/fredcropper/docs/readme.txt

 - Old crop clean-up functionality.
 Uses the MODX event "FredOnFredResourceSave" to check if the user deleted any FredCropper elements from a resource and if so removes associated crop image files from the server.

+- Swap out the source image for crops of different images within the same element.

 PLANNED EXTRA FEATURES
 ======================